 Sharing in Memsource primarily means sharing resources between separate organizations in Memsource.
 One organization creates a project and then shares the whole project or just some selected jobs with another organization.

 In Memsource, a sharing is a connecting two cooperating organizations: a "Buyer" and a "Vendor".
 These are not fixed roles, and only determine the relationship.
 This means that for some projects, an organization can act as a Buyer, while for others it can act as a Vendor.

 Sharing is available in all of our paid editions.

 A Buyer is an organization with an account in Memsource that can assign projects to other organizations (vendors) in Memsource.
-This feature is available in Team, Ultimate and Enterprise editions.

 Organizations with the following editions can act as buyers:

 A Vendor is an organization that can be assigned projects or jobs by other organizations (Buyers).